Symmetry protection of topological order in one-dimensional quantum spin systems: Stability of the Haldane phase

-Now we introduce another characterization of the topological order, which implies that the topological order in the odd-$S$ Haldane phase is also protected just by link inversion symmetry (lattice inversion about the center of a bond).
+We will now argue that the odd-$S$ Haldane phase is also protected just by link inversion symmetry (lattice inversion about the center of a bond).
 To illustrate the point, it is convenient to consider first an AKLT state on a chain of \emph{odd} length $L$ with periodic boundary conditions.
 Although the system is frustrated for odd $L$, the ground state of the AKLT model is still unique, reflecting the short-range spin correlations.
 For example, we discuss the $S=1$ AKLT state for $L=7$ as shown in Fig.~\ref{fig:AKLTringparity}, and inversion $\mathcal{I}$ about the vertical line.